systemlisp/systemlisp/README.md

 - **Quicklisp**: This is the package manager for Common Lisp, see installation instructions [here](https://www.quicklisp.org/beta/#installation)
 - **Emacs+Sly/SLIME**: To have a Common Lisp IDE make sure you have Emacs with the Sly (recommended) or the SLIME plugins installed
   - **Portacle**: Alternatively, if you want to avoid doing all the Emacs setup yourself you can install the [Portacle](https://portacle.github.io/) bundle which includes Emacs, SBCL, SLIME and a few other useful plugins for Common Lisp development
+- **SQLite3**: SystemLisp stores waveform data in SQLite database files
+- **rlwrap (optional)**: A command-line utility that adds powerful GNU Readline features, like command history, line editing, and programmable tab completion, to any program that reads from standard input but doesn't support readline natively

 ### Installation